How to Check If Your Resume Will Pass ATS

 According to studies mentioned in Forbes, about 75% of great candidates do not pass through the ATS because of incorrect resume format.
 After checking some ATS-friendly resume templates, it is easy to notice the basic tendencies.

-As PDF documents are not always readable for ATS to begin with, so it is better to choose Word format.
+As PDF documents are not always readable for ATS, to begin with, it is better to choose Word format.
 Consider choosing standard fonts like Verdana, Arial, or Times New Roman.
-Tables, columns, text boxes, images can damage the readability of your resume.
+Tables, columns, text boxes, and images can damage the readability of your resume.

 Include Targeted Keywords

 Make a list of key phrases and put them on your resume.
-It is very likely that a manager entered these keywords in software and system will look for them.
+Likely, a manager who entered these keywords in software and the system will look for them.
 If the percentage of keywords is high, a resume will pass the test.

 Use Standard Headings

 Creative headings are often used by candidates to make their resumes stand out.
 It is possible to see “things I am good at” instead of “skills”, or “my best results” instead of “achievements”.

 This tactic is harmful when it comes to an ATS resume.
 The system does not recognize creative headings and any unusual categories.
 It is not a coincidence that an ATS resume template has standard notions like “skills”, “education”, and “work experience”.

 When Bersin&Associates made a research on ATS resumes, they created a perfect resume of the most suitable candidate and it got only forty-three percent relevance.

 The part of information was not recognized by robots because of changing standards and bad formatting.
 Unconventional approaches might ruin the chances to pass the ATS check.